 Chad is from Atlanta, GA and serves as the Science Communication Officer of B-SCI.
 He conducted his undergraduate studies in Biological Sciences at Atlanta Metropolitan State College.
 He was accepted into the Public Health Master's program at Southern New Hampshire University and is currently working towards his M.P.H with a focus in Environmental Health Science.

-Janay is originally from Oklahoma and serves as the Secretary of B-SCI.
+Janay serves as the Secretary of B-SCI.
 She conducted her undergraduate studies in Biological Sciences at the University of South Carolina Honors College.
-She was accepted into the Integrated Biomedical Science program at the USC School of Medicine and is currently doing a Ph.D. at USC with a focus on neurodevelopment.
-She is also involved with the Society for Neuroscience through the Neuroscience Scholars Program Associate program and is a Grace Jordan McFadden Professors Program Fellow at USC.
+She was accepted into the Integrated Biomedical Science program at the USC School of Medicine and finished her Ph.D. at USC with a focus on neurodevelopment.
+She also got involved with the Society for Neuroscience with the Neuroscience Scholars Program and was a Grace Jordan McFadden Professors Program Fellow at USC and is now an Assistant Professor at Francis Marion University.